-Drug discovery and development is intensely competitive in the therapeutic areas on which we focus.
-If our competitors develop treatments that are approved faster, marketed better, less expensive or demonstrated to be more effective or safer than our drugs or drug candidates, our commercial opportunities will be reduced or eliminated.
+\Drug discovery and development is intensely competitive in the therapeutic areas on which we focus.
+If our competitors increase or they develop treatments that are approved faster, marketed better, less expensive or demonstrated to be more effective or safer than our drugs or drug candidates, our commercial opportunities will be reduced or eliminated.